massix/chaos-monkey/README.md

 validations done by Kubernetes itself, which are embedded in the [OpenAPI Schema](./crds/chaosmonkey-configuration.yaml) and some other validations are done in the code.

+### Pod Watcher
+This is another point where the fun begins.
+The Pod Watcher is responsible of creating the Chaos inside the cluster.
+The watcher is associated with a specific `spec.selector` field, and at regular intervals, specified by the `spec.timeout` field of the CRD, it will randomly kill a pod matching the field.

+The Pod Watcher **ignores** the `maxReplicas` and `minReplicas` fields of the CRD, thus generating real chaos inside the cluster.

 ## Deployment inside a Kubernetes Cluster
 In order to be able to deploy the ChaosMonkey inside a Kubernetes cluster you **must**